Sainsbury takes fight to discounters with Netto store opening

 Latest industry data from Kantar showed Aldi and Lidl sales were up 27.3 and 18.1 percent respectively in the 12 weeks to Oct.
 12, versus falls for Tesco, Morrison and Sainsbury.

-The market shares of Aldi and Lidl stand at 4.8 and 3.5 percent respectively, compared with 16.1 percent for Sainsbury, which is battling with Asda, part of Wal-Mart Stores Inc, to be Britain’s No.2 grocer behind Tesco.
+The market shares of Aldi and Lidl stand at 4.8 and 3.5 percent respectively, compared with 16.1 percent for Sainsbury, which is battling with Asda, part of Wal-Mart Stores Inc (WMT.N), to be Britain’s No.2 grocer behind Tesco.

 The Netto store in Leeds, a city with four Lidls and six Aldis, will stock predominantly own-label products, will have a focus on fresh produce and meat and will house a bakery.